Chronicles of the student worker:

 I have learned more about marketing holistically in 6 months at Nordstrom than I have all in my college years.
 You are not in a classroom anymore where you and your peers are equal, your in a company with smart, diverse backgrounds.
 To get the most out of your internship, or job, be eager to speak with everyone.
 I’ve met with folks who have been with Nordstrom for 20+ years and folks who are new to the company with backgrounds in Amazon and agencies.

-We hold a monthly online marketing meeting and during the first meeting I was able to attend, I was in awe at the breath of information I took in.
+We hold a monthly online marketing meeting and during the first meeting I was able to attend, I was in awe at the breadth of information I took in.
 All those buzzwords you learn in college courses, all those abbreviations, those came in handy.
 The meeting was like a condensed version of an entire marketing class to me.
 All in all, be ready to learn.

 The life of an intern isn’t so bad after all.
 It is actually pretty damn amazing.
 You can mess up, make mistakes, ask questions, look stupid, as long as you learn and come back the next day better.
 Last but not least, HUGE s/o to the amazing social team at Nordstrom for teaching, supporting, and pushing me.